shivajreddy/dotfiles/common/firefox/readme.md

 4. For debugging firefox just like a webpage
     - In the Firefox Developer Tools settings (found under the three-dot menu in the upper-right corner of the DevTools pane), enable "Enable browser chrome and add-on debugging toolboxes" and "Enable remote debugging
+    - press ctrl+alt+shift+i to open the brower toolbox (or)
     - go to firefox settings(three dots) > More Tools > Browser ToolBox

+5. now go to 'Style Editor' tab, top left search for userChrome.css file, and in the editor you can update the css file and see live changes.